Wednesday, August 7, 2024

 So...Star Wars is for children.
 I get it.
 Arguing it still makes sense as cogent political commentary, plausibly presented, however, doesn't fly (unless we are talking about Andor, which is fabulous and quite definitely not focused on toddlers).
 On an abstract level, sure, I can take away the underlying point.

 So yes: I have heard of the Vietnam War.
-The ewok victory is still not plausible, on a practical level, as presented in the film.
-It works as kids' logic, but not on an adult level.
+The ewok victory is STILL not plausible, on a practical level, as presented in the film.
+It works as kids' logic (I wish it so it's true) but not on an adult level.
 If you classify it specifically as a children's film, the criticism goes away, as it's not relevant.
-We don't really expect adult logic to constrain kids films.
+We don't expect adult logic to constrain kids films.

 That said, I thought the ewok victory was implausible as a kid, too.